dasayan05/condor/README.md

     cuda_capability=5.5)

 # This is the (example) job to be submitted.
-# python classifier.py --base ./ --root ${STORAGE}/datasets/quickdraw --batch_size 64 --n_classes 3 --epochs 5 --tag clsc3f7g10 --modelname clsc3f7g10
+# python classifier.py --base ./ --root ${STORAGE}/datasets/quickdraw --batch_size 64 --n_classes 3 --epochs 5 --modelname clsc3f7g10

 with condor('condor') as sess:
     # Open a session to condor login node with hostname 'condor'.